-This undergraduate course (U88E0808) is taught at the MIAS School of Business from Fall 2017, and open for enrollment by students taking the undergraduate degree program Economics and Management in both Czech and English.
+This undergraduate course (U88E0808) is taught at the Masaryk Institute of Advanced Studies from Fall 2017, and open for enrollment by students taking the undergraduate degree program Economics and Management in both Czech and English.
 It is also being offered to students in other accredited programs at the Faculties of the Czech Technical University in Prague, as well as to international exchange students taking classes at the CTU.

 The course, organized in full-day lectures involving an international group of guest lecturers and supported by the Visegrad Fund, takes a multidisciplinary approach, introducing and developing particular advanced topics relevant for business.
 This will be addressed from a Central-European view-point, providing students with international as well as regional-specific insights.